MicrosoftDocs/winrt-api/windows.networking.connectivity/connectionprofiledeletestatus.md

 The deletion succeeded.

 ### -field DeniedByUser:1
-The deletion failed because it was denied by the user.
+The deletion failed because it was denied by the user, through the user interface (UI).

 ### -field DeniedBySystem:2
 The deletion failed because it was denied by the system.